DataStrategist/linuxRstuff/README.md

 This way you'll have a log file that outputs the contents of each run.

+## Port stuff
+If you have [ufw](https://help.ubuntu.com/lts/serverguide/firewall.html) installed, to open or close a port:

+`sudo ufw allow XXX` (or `deny`)

+to list open ports

-`netstat -tulnp | grep "LISTEN"` to list open ports
+`netstat -tulnp | grep "LISTEN"`

 ## Locale stuff:

 `sudo locale-gen en_US` Set a locale.
-Sometimes for some reason this needs to be manually edited in a few other places... for example: `sudo nano /etc/default/locale` and `sudo nano /etc/environment`, and then finally, you have the big one `sudo dpkg-reconfigure locales`.
+Sometimes for some reason this needs to be manually edited in a few other places... for example:

+`sudo nano /etc/default/locale` and `sudo nano /etc/environment`, and then finally, you have the big one `sudo dpkg-reconfigure locales`.

 After you're done, you need to `sudo reboot`.
 Then you can check your new stuff using `locale` or `env`.